Permission for pets and service animals

 • Poisonous or venomous creatures

-• Wild animals, as defined under the Dangerous Wild Animals Act 1976 such as venomous snakes or certain types of spider
+• Wild animals, as defined under the Dangerous Wild Animals Act 1976 such as venomous snakes or certain types of spiders

 • Dogs as specified in the Dangerous Dogs Act 1991, including animals granted a certificate of exemption under the Act.
 This Act is now updated by the Anti-Social Behaviour, Crime and Policing Act 2014.
 Dangerous dogs include Pitbull Terrier, Japanese Tosa, Dogo Argentino, and Fila Brasileiro